Kota-11711406/CSCE-5430.400-Group-7/README.md

 ## Description

-This project is a comprehensive team chat application modeled after Discord's capabilities but tailored for organizational use.
+This project is a comprehensive team chat application.
 It's designed with modern technologies to provide real-time messaging, multimedia sharing, various communication channels, and advanced user management.
 The goal is to create a scalable and user-friendly platform for effective team collaboration.

 ## Table of Contents